box-community/Box-RAG-Workshop/README.md

 Imagine yourself creating an application to help a user manage leases for 50 properties.
 You have a set of lease documents in your Box account, and your application will help users to answer questions about a single or multiple documents, as wel as extract data from those documents.

-The properties vary from a single communal bed room to a three bedroom apartment.
+The properties vary from a single communal bedroom to a three bedroom apartment.
 The lease documents are in Word format and contain information about the property, the tenant, the landlord, and the lease terms.

 ## Workshop content